Critical Thinking

 One important thing to remember is that Christians who interpret the Bible will always find challenges to their understanding and limits to their knowledge.
 If you recognise that you are seeking to come to grips with things written by God Himself and that Scripture has a divine author, you are off to a good start.

 Treat the Word of God as a precious treasure.
-You will discover it is both simple and complex, plain and obscure, a source of joy and frustration as well as commendation and condemnation.
+You will discover it is both complex and straightforward, plain and obscure, a source of joy and frustration as well as commendation and condemnation.
 It is, in short, the revelation of a transcendent, holy God to finite, sinful creatures and, as the KJV says beautifully and intimately (Ps 119:105), “Thy word is a lamp unto my feet, and a light unto my path”.
 Also, Isaiah reminds us (Isa 40:8) that “the grass withers, the flower fades, but the word of our God will stand forever.”

 The same can be said for ancient history.
 I’m not an ancient historian, but many have the highest skills and knowledge in this area, so I will, for pragmatic reasons if for no other, defer to their knowledge and skill.
 Now, I will say that my trust is conditional and sometimes fragile.
-I have read too much that has been written by the most erudite scholars that, on reflection (and further digging for diamonds of truth), has left me cold.
+I have read too much that has been written by the most erudite scholars, that, on reflection (and further digging for diamonds of truth), has left me cold.

 Trusted commentators, interpreters and scholars are worth their weight in gold.
 So, being able to discern who will be a trusted mentor and source of knowledgeable assistance in your quest to know your Saviour and God more intimately and profoundly is something you must work on.
+Always, always, always be diligent in comparing what they say (or what they imply, or what they don’t say) with what you see in scripture.
+But here’s the trap – they may be right, and you may be wrong.

 There are rewarding approaches to studying scripture and learning its secrets, and some techniques will lead you to places you really ought not to go.
 Don't always assume that what you have been taught (even by the most respected or well-thought-of teacher) is to be accepted without thought and without you checking it yourself.
 However, I doubt your interpretations will always be better.
 I have heard plenty of teaching that is unscriptural and unhelpful.
 The irony is, of course, that you need to check what I am saying as well.
 I trust you will find it faithful to God's Word, logical and defensible.